It is important to have the right look on the ballroom floor. Photo by Jay Kuntz.

 • It depends on the style.
 I understand it can be stylish for Latin American dancing.
 I don’t mind something little for American Smooth and Rhythm.
 It is an absolute no for Ballroom.
 Ballroom is clean shaven.
 If it is not done, it looks not taken care of.

 • So, what can I do?
 Keep it neatly trimmed, whatever it is.
 Be respectful of the culture that goes with your sport.
-Worst case scenario, shave it off…it will always grow back.
+In the worst-case scenario, shave it off; it will always grow back.

-1. Men’s hair – Are there any thoughts about color, slicked back, leaving it natural?
+1. Men’s hair – Are there any thoughts about color, slicked back, or leaving it natural?

 • In Latin and Rhythm, the men’s hair can move around.
 In Standard and Smooth, it shouldn’t move around; it is distracting.